mhalbritter/graal-native-image-analysis/README.md

 ### simple-reflection-many-big-classes vs simple-reflection-10000-classes

-Question: If we use reflection, what is better?
-Many small classes or few big classes?
+Question: If we use reflection, what is better: Many small classes or few big classes?

 `simple-reflection-many-big-classes` (100 classes with 1 constructor and 100 methods each = 10100 total):